davidjosearaujo/davidjosearaujo.github.io/content/contact.md

 # Contact form

-Although the form is from an **external** service, you can still consult our [Privacy Policy](https://www.freeprivacypolicy.com/live/58044f42-8abb-451b-8a9c-0483f22b093b).
+Although the form is from an **external** service, you can still consult this site's [Privacy Policy](https://www.freeprivacypolicy.com/live/58044f42-8abb-451b-8a9c-0483f22b093b).

 {{< formspree mzbwnrqv >}}